 Navy Federal mortgage rates

 The following table compares average mortgage rates and funding fees from several mortgage lenders in 2021.
-Compared to the other major lenders, Navy Federal Credit Union offered its customers slightly lower rates (in 2019) on a 30-year loan.
+Compared to the other major lenders, Navy Federal Credit Union offered its members competitive interest rates on a 30-year loan.
 These borrowers also paid average loan origination fees.

-Average 30-year VA mortgage rates at major lenders
+Average mortgage rates at major lenders

 Average rate and fee data were sourced from public rate and fee records required by the Home Mortgage Disclosure Act (HMDA).

-Navy Federal mortgage review for 2022
+Navy Federal mortgage review for 2024

 Navy Federal Credit Union isn’t only committed to helping its members find the right mortgage — the lender also strives to help borrowers save money.
 For instance, Navy Federal offers a rate match guarantee for borrowers who shop around and a float-down option allowing some borrowers to get a lower mortgage rate if interest rates fall after they lock.

 Zero-down home loans